 With more than 1.8 billion monthly active users, Facebook is a social behemoth ripe for eCommerce marketing.
 Its variety of social ads — carousel, canvas, lead — gives brands many ways to market to prospective customers.

 But Facebook’s video ads are perhaps the most versatile of them all.
 Read on for four ideas to help your video ads shine.

 Prospective customers scroll rapidly through their News Feed, seeking content worth stopping for.
-Your video ad should grab them, and what better to grab them than with a short, snappy video of some effusive praise?
+Your video ad should grab them, and what better to catch them than with a short, snappy video of some effusive praise?

 An authentic video of a real customer praising your brand, product, or service delivers social proof straight to prospective shoppers’ Facebook feeds.

 Customers recognize synthetic marketing ploys from a mile off.
 When you create your customer testimonial, shoot it in an authentic setting, such as a living room.
-This will enhance your social proof by making it feel real and genuine.
+This will enhance your social proof by making it feel genuine.

 Create virtual product catalogs

 Why not use your video ad as a virtual catalog if you sell a visual product such as clothing or confectionery?

 A video features several themed products (summer lookbook, Christmas gift ideas, etc.) or variations of the same item to pique customer interest on a busy News Feed.